 The Chow Chow belongs to the Spitz and primitive types in the FCI grouping.

-Is the Chow Chow approved as a pet in a Singapore HDB Flat?
+Is the Chow Chow allowed as a pet in a Singapore HDB flat?

 The ancestry of the Chow Chow is attributed to China where he was kept as a guard dog, and also used for hunting.
 The Chow Chow has been known in China for upwards of 2,000 years and is related to Spitz dogs of the Nordic type, also containing something of the mastiff.
 Because of China’s ‘closed door’ policy to the rest of the world Chow Chows did not begin to appear in other countries until around 1800.
 He made his way to England some time during the late eighteenth century and was not really noticed in Britain until the 1920s, with a number being shown at Crufts in 1925. [source: FCI-Standard N°205 27.01.2011/EN]

 Chow Chows are known to be self-contained, independent, dignified, strong-minded, stubborn, loyal, aloof.

 Some individuals are aggressive, and most are highly territorial.
 Very fine guard dogs; very powerful.
 If mishandled, Chow Chows can be self-willed to the point of obstinacy and may be overly protective.
 Can be dangerous, because they are famously unpredictable in actions.
 Not playful.
 They can handle cold but have no tolerance for heat.
 The Chow Chow can be quite a handful to passive owners; only for experienced dog owners who are equipped to handle such a dog.

 What are some Physical Features of the Chow Chow?